T

 November

-• Beginning of whale watching season
+• Start of whale watching season

-• Thanksgiving week can see a spike
+Thanksgiving week can see a spike in visitors.

 December

-• Start of peak whale watching season
+• Start of peak winter tourism

 • Festive holiday atmosphere

-Very crowded and expensive during the last two weeks.
+Very crowded and expensive due to holidays.

 Annual events worth timing your trip around